 Regular brushing and bathing of your dog may be necessary depending on the type of dog you own and whether they have a long coat.
 Some dogs are particularly prone to skin problems whereas other dogs may never have issues.

 What are the causes, symptoms & diagnosis of bacterial skin infections?

 Bacterial skin infections are quite common in dogs.
 They can be caused by simple things such as swimming or insect bites but often they can be associated with underlying allergies.
 Skin infections can cause your dog to be quite itchy and often comes with fur loss.
 Antibiotics and sometimes medicated shampoos are often necessary to treat these infections.

 What are the causes, symptoms and treatment for ringworms?

-What are the causes and treatment of allergic skin diseases?
+What are the causes and treatment for allergic skin diseases?

-What are the causes and treatment for parasitic skin diseases?
+What are the causes and treatment of parasitic skin diseases?

-What are the causes and treatment of hormonal skin diseases?
+What are the causes and treatment for hormonal skin diseases?

 There are several hormonal diseases which can cause changes to the skin and coat.
 Commonly we can see hair loss and skin problems with thyroid, adrenal or reproductive diseases.
 Blood work will be necessary to diagnose and proper medical management will be necessary.